MPethick/AdventOfCode2019/README.md

 ### `yarn start`

-This combines the `yarn build` and `yarn run` commands into a single each to use command.
+This combines the `yarn build` and `yarn run` commands into a single easy to use command.

 You will see completion messages in the console once the code has been transpiled and successfully ran.